protesilaos/my-website/_pages/emacs/emacs.md

 ## TMR May Ring (tmr)

 TMR is an Emacs package that provides facilities for setting timers using a convenient notation.
-The point of entry is the `tmr` command.
-It prompts for a unit of time, which is represented as a string that consists of a number and, optionally, a single character suffix which specifies the unit of time.
+Lots of commands are available to operate on timers, while there also exists a tabulated view to display all timers in a nice grid.

 + Package name (GNU ELPA): `tmr`
 + Official manual: <https://protesilaos.com/emacs/tmr>